 - Cuba: Communism Relived

-Last year’s anniversary of this event — which had allowed my family to immigrate to the Western world 25 years ago — prompted me to examine how democracy and communism had affected my country.
-This awakened a stronger urge — to explore places of kindred circumstances, with Cuba as a natural choice.
+Last year’s anniversary of this event — which had allowed my family to immigrate to the Western world 25 years ago — prompted me to examine how democracy and communism had impacted my country.
+And a stronger urge followed: to explore places of kindred circumstances, with Cuba as a natural choice.

-My project was not about political alignment: in both theory and practice, there are extreme pros and extreme cons to capitalism, as there are to communism.
-It was simply a childhood relived, and my future imagined had democracy been just a whispered-about but never-seen guest.
+And yet, my project is not about political alignment: in both theory and practice, there are extreme pros and extreme cons to Capitalism, as there are to Communism.
+It was simply a childhood relived, and my future reimagined had democracy been just a whispered-about but never-seen guest.
 I saw myself in the child in a red scarf saluting voters, my mind too young for politics, simply eager to belong.
-Memories of my grandfather, who gave five youthful years to a forced labor camp after failing to show proper enthusiasm for the party, flickered through my mind as I saw photos carried by the Ladies in White, who still protest political imprisonment, despite beatings and detentions.
-One too many a family shared the familiar pain of separation via necessity — not an innate desire — for emigration.
+Memories of my grandfather, who gave five youthful years to a Stalinist gulag after failing to show "proper" enthusiasm for a party he'd seen threaten, imprison and murder while dementing a utopian ideal, flickered through my mind while watching the Cuban Ladies in White, who still protest their loved ones' political imprisonment, despite beatings and detentions.
+One too many a family shared the familiar pain of separation via necessity — and not an innate desire — for emigration.

-All these parallels, while not sought out, are what a life straddling communism and democracy had fine-tuned me to openly receive and record.
-Those who are bound by Cuba’s borders, those who observe life within as part of their profession or routine, do not often have this luxury.
+These striking parallels are what a life straddling both communism and democracy had fine-tuned me to openly receive and record.
+Those who are bound by Cuba’s borders do not often have this luxury.

 Like the rest of the world, I am captivated by Cuba’s future — both as a Bulgarian and an American.
-Will the country’s borders open, releasing curious souls but thinning its population, as in Eastern Europe?
-Is the promise of a United States trade partner 100 miles away enough to end to a half-century-old trade embargo?
-Would an attitude of incentive, not one of disincentive, spotlight both what’s changing — and what isn’t?
+Will the country’s borders open, releasing curious souls but thinning its population, as in the Eastern bloc?
+Is the promise of two nations as trade partners just 100 miles apart enough to end a destructive half-century-old embargo?
+Would an attitude of incentive, and not one of disincentive, spotlight both what’s changing — and what isn’t?